rees-kyle/public_personal_knowledge_base/notes/personal-development.continuous-learning.techniques.spaced-repetition.md

 Spaced repetition is a learning technique that involves reviewing information at gradually increasing intervals over time.
 It is designed to optimize the process of memorization and long-term retention.
 Here are some techniques commonly used in spaced repetition:

-- Create [[flashcards|software.apps.save-all]]: Create flashcards for the information you want to learn.
+- Create [[flashcards|software.packages.apps.save-all]]: Create flashcards for the information you want to learn.
 On one side, write a question or a cue, and on the other side, write the corresponding answer or information.
 You can use physical flashcards or digital flashcard platforms like Anki or Quizlet.

 - Determine intervals: Assign initial intervals for reviewing the flashcards.
 Start with shorter intervals, such as reviewing a flashcard after one day, and gradually increase the intervals as you become more familiar with the material.